Permanent magnet motor

+A permanent magnet motor is a type of electric motor that uses permanent magnets for the field excitation and a wound armature.
+The permanent magnets can either be stationary or rotating; interior or exterior to the armature for a radial flux machine or layered with the armature for an axial flux topology.
+The schematic shows a permanent magnet motor with stationary magnets outside of a brushed armature (a type commonly used on toy slot-cars).

 Applications

 Electric vehicles

 This type of motor is used in GM's Chevrolet Bolt and Volt, and the rear wheel drive of Tesla's Model 3.
 Recent dual motor Tesla models use a combination of a permanent magnet motor at the back and traditional induction motor at the front.